Fill your College Details

 7 min read

-A header node is also known as a dummy node.
-It's a special node that appears at the beginning of a linked list and acts as a reference point to the first node in the list.
-A linked list that contains a header node is called a header-linked list.
-In this article, we will explore the concept of header-linked list, its types and applications with an example.
+A header node, also referred to as a dummy node, is a special node that is located at the beginning of a linked list and serves as the reference point to the first node in the linked list.
+A linked list that has a header node is called a header-linked list.
+In this blog, you are going to learn the concept of a header linked list in Data structures, types, and applications with an example.

 Overview of Header Linked Lists in Data Structure

-A Header Linked List is a type of linked list in data structures that includes an extra node at the beginning, often referred to as the header node.
-This node is not used to store any data but rather serves as a placeholder to simplify operations like insertion, deletion, and traversal.
-The header node can make certain operations more efficient and consistent by providing a fixed starting point for the list.
+A Header Linked List is a linked list in data structures with the added feature of an extra node at the front of the list, called a header node.
+The header node itself does not store any data, but is simply a placeholder to reduce the complexity of various operations such as insertion, deletion, and traversal.
+The header node is useful because it can allow for more efficient and consistent operations when some of the operations are anchored to a specific node rather than relying on some arbitrary starting point for the list.

 custom img